Null hypersurfaces and trapping horizons

 \subsection{SIC-normalized null hypersurfaces}

 Let $(M,g,N)\to(\Bm,\bg)$ be a rigged null hypersurface of a $(n+2)-$dimensional spacetime.
-The rigging $N$ is said to be with conformal screen distribution if the two shape operators are conformal.
+We say that the screen distribution is conformal when the two shape operators are conformal.
 This means that there exists a function $\varphi$ such that $A_N=\varphi\sn$.

 \begin{definition} A Screen Integrable and Conformal (SIC) rigging is one for which the screen distribution is integrable and conformal. \end{definition}